 The Supreme Court of Georgia is the highest court in the state.
 What gets decided by this court is generally the last word, although decisions may be petitioned for appeal to the United States Supreme Court if they involve federal constitutional law.

 The Court hears oral arguments several times each month, except August and December.
 The calendar normally begins on the second Monday of each month.
 Oral arguments are open to the public.
 The courtroom is on the sixth floor of the State Judicial Building, which is located at the corner of Mitchell and Washington streets in downtown Atlanta next to the state Capitol Building.

 The Latin phrase, "Fiat justitia, ruat caelum," means: “Let justice be done, though the heavens may fall.”

 No. The Justices take a tentative vote after oral argument, but it is not a binding vote.
-Under the Georgia Constitution’s “two-term rule,” all cases must be decided within two Court terms, or about six months from the time they are filed here.
+Under the Georgia Constitution’s “2-term rule,” all cases must be decided within 2 Court terms, or about 6 months from the time they are filed here.